tenstorrent/tt-exalens/docs/debuda-lib-docs.md

 ### Description

-Initializes debuda internals by creating the device interface and debuda context.
+Initializes Debuda internals by creating the device interface and Debuda context.
 Interfacing device is local, through pybind.

 ### Args

-- `output_dir_path` *(str, optional)*: Path to the buda run output directory.
-If None, debuda will be initialized in limited mode.
+- `output_dir_path` *(str, optional)*: Path to the Buda run output directory.
+If None, Debuda will be initialized in limited mode.
-- `netlist_path` *(str, optional)*: Path to the buda netlist file.
+- `netlist_path` *(str, optional)*: Path to the Buda netlist file.
 - `wanted_devices` *(list, optional)*: List of device IDs we want to connect to.
 If None, connect to all available devices.
 - `caching_path` *(str, optional)*: Path to the cache file to write.
 If None, caching is disabled.